Khigga

 Khigga is a style of Assyrian folk dance in which multiple dancers hold each other's hands and form a semi-circle or a curved line.
 There are multiple foot patterns that dancers perform.
 Its thought to have been danced for thousands of years.
 It is one of the most common and simplest Assyrian folk dances, generally performed at weddings, baptisms, confirmations and other joyous occasions.
 Set in common time, khigga is accompanied by a moderate dance beat and is usually performed to Assyrian folk and pop music.

 To note, the term Khigga is occasionally used to denote all the Assyrian folk circle dances, i.e. "Khigga'd Belaty" ("Khigga of Belaty"), "Khigga'd Gubareh", etc.

 Background

+The word 'khigga' comes from Classical Syriac ܚܳܓ (ḥāgg, “to go around”) and is a cognate of Arabic haj (حج).

 Khigga is traditionally danced with music played on the zurna, supported by a davul, but in recent years, both acoustic and electronic instruments have started to replace them.
 The khigga has spread from Anatolia to many other regions, such as Armenia and the Balkans.
 The khigga is a group of traditional hand-holding dances similar to those from the Balkans and Eastern European countries, with a single or a couple of figure dancers often added to the geometrical centre of the dancing circle.

 In Assyrian weddings, as well as parties and other various social gatherings, people may dance khigga for hours.
 Every region has its own style and forms.
 Khigga is simple to dance and it is the first beat that is played in welcoming the bride and groom to the reception hall.